 This model illustrates that as decoding subskills become increasingly automatic and language comprehension subskills become increasingly strategic, skilled reading occurs.

 Reading is the single most important skill—the foundation—for all future learning.
 Failure to read on level by third grade impacts negatively on future academic success as well as on social and emotional development.
+Phonics is critical, but phonics alone is not enough to give all students the foundation they deserve.

 Watch Emily Hanford, senior correspondent at American Public Media, describe her reporting on issues of equity, reading achievement, and phonics at our Literacy for All Symposium in Denver, Colorado.